aungthuhein2005/learn-myanmar-script/README.md

 python -m http.server 8000
 ```

 Then open <http://localhost:8000/>.
-An internet connection is required for the Google font, ONNX Runtime Web, and model files.
+An internet connection is required for the Google font, ONNX Runtime Web, and model files

 ## Model hosting